Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 You can use the Species selector to:

-- choose a species genome, to work with in other apps and
+- list choose a species genome, to work with in other apps and

-- explore the genetic composition of a species genome.
+- list explore the genetic composition of a species genome.

 ## How to choose a species genome